 - Head outside and collect colored leaves (fall) or green leaves and flower petals (summer).
 For the best results, press your nature finds between two paper towels and leave under a big stack of books overnight to dry.

-- Place your cut template onto the sticky side of clear contact paper.
+- Cut your template and place face down onto the sticky side of clear contact paper.
 Cut along the outer circle.
 Tip: leave a centimeter of clear contact paper border to help you stick to the window when your project is done.

 - Now comes the fun part.
 Stick on your nature finds and create your own color patterns.